Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 Graydon has performed on soundtracks to “Grease” and “Lady Sings the Blues,” while penning film scores to “Ghostbusters” and “St. Elmos

 Fire.”
-Jay is the guitarist soloing on “Peg” from the Steely Dan release, ‘AJA’ which etched a signature in pop/rock music history forever.
-He
+Jay is the guitarist soloing on “Peg” from the Steely Dan release, ‘AJA’ which etched a signature in pop/rock music history

-and art together.
-If this edited listing isn’t enough…Graydon is working on a series of books about recording techniques with Craig Anderton.
-It
+bridge technology and art together.
+If this edited listing isn’t enough…Graydon is working on a series of books about recording techniques

-would be a sure bet the information in these books will be gospel, given the preacher!
+with Craig Anderton.
+It would be a sure bet the information in these books will be gospel, given the preacher!

 In our discussion over a great career and quest for even more success, I couldn’t help feeling like I’ve had the opportunity to speak with a